mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-Functions `maybeGetNumberA` and `maybeGetNumberB` returns numbers, but sometimes they might also return `null` or `undefined` - that's what "maybe" in their names signalizes.
+Functions `maybeGetNumberA` and `maybeGetNumberB` return numbers, but sometimes they might also return `null` or `undefined` - that's what "maybe" in their names signalizes.

 When that's the case, we shouldn't try to add those values (for example a number and `null`), but rather bail out immediately and just return, let's say, `null` again.
+After all, it's better to return `null` here, rather than some unpredictable value resulting from adding `null/undefined` with a number or with another `null/undefined`.

-So we have to add a check that makes sure those numbers are not `null` or `undefined`:
+So we have to add a check that makes sure those numbers are actually defined:

 ```js
 function maybeAddNumbers() {